 Most ADHD symptoms show up or “blossom” during the early school-going years, typically between six and twelve years of age.
 Some things to watch out for in addition to hyperactive, inattentive, and distracted behavior are how a child interacts with others around them.

 When they are with other kids, do they:

 Appear willing or unable to wait their turn?

 Let others talk without interrupting or do they jump into the conversation?

 Answering these questions can be helpful in determining whether or not a child is displaying symptoms of ADHD.

 ADHD symptoms in teenagers are very similar to the ones exhibited by children.
 However, hormonal changes and puberty can potentially aggravate those symptoms.

-Attention deficit hyperactive disorder can be tricky to diagnose, as many of the listed symptoms can be considered perfectly normal behaviors expected from a child.
+Attention deficit hyperactivity disorder can be tricky to diagnose, as many of the listed symptoms can be considered normal childhood behaviors, in moderation.
 Some kids tend to be more energetic and hyper than others while others may have shorter attention spans.
 This does not automatically mean that they have ADHD.

 While it can be easy to dismiss concerning behavior or symptoms and blame it on an energetic child, it's equally as easy to label a forgetful child with the disorder.
-Because children are typically not able to analyze their own behavior, it's imperative for parents to watch their child, note their personalities and behaviors and seek help if and when they notice certain symptoms.
+Because children are typically not able to analyze their behavior, it's imperative for parents to watch their children, note their personalities and behaviors, and seek help if and when they notice certain symptoms.

 Verbal and written tests may be administered to rule out a learning disability, and a medical evaluation will be conducted to rule out other causes and conditions, which may be impacting the child's behavior.